Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 5. **Missing Environment Variables**:
    - If the application fails to start, check that all required environment variables are set in the Render dashboard
    - Refer to the `.env.example` file for the required variables

+6. **Read-only File System Errors**:
+   - Error message: `Read-only file system` or `List directory /var/lib/apt/lists/partial is missing`
+   - This is normal in Render's build environment which has a read-only file system
+   - The build scripts are designed to handle this by skipping system package installation
+   - If you encounter this error, make sure you're using the updated build scripts

 ### Git Commands for Contributing